inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 -  ``Time-division multiple access (TDMA) based``: These protocols assign different time slots to nodes.
 Nodes can send messages only in their time slot, thus eliminating contention.
-Examples of these kind of MAC protocols include LMAC, TRAMA, etc.
+Examples of this kind of MAC protocols include LMAC, TRAMA, etc.
 -  ``Carrier-sense multiple access (CSMA) based``: These protocols use carrier sensing and backoffs to avoid collisions, similarly to IEEE 802.11.
 Examples include B-MAC, SMAC, TMAC, X-MAC.

 This showcase demonstrates the WSN MAC protocols available in INET:
-B-MAC, LMAC and X-MAC.
+B-MAC, LMAC, and X-MAC.
 The following sections detail these protocols briefly.

 B-MAC
 ~~~~~

-B-MAC (short for Berkeley MAC) is a widely used WSN MAC protocol, it is
+B-MAC (short for Berkeley MAC) is a widely used WSN MAC protocol; it is
 part of TinyOS.
 It employs low-power listening (LPL) to minimize power
 consumption due to idle listening.
 Nodes have a sleep period, after
 which they wake up and sense the medium for preambles (clear channel
 assessment - CCA.)
 If none is detected, the nodes go back to sleep.
 If
-there is a preamle, the nodes stay awake and receive the data packet
+there is a preamble, the nodes stay awake and receive the data packet
-after the preamle.
+after the preamble.
 If a node wants to send a message, it first sends a
-preamle for at least the sleep period in order for all nodes to detect
+preamble for at least the sleep period in order for all nodes to detect
 it.
-After the preable, it sends the data packet.
+After the preamble, it sends the data packet.
 There are optional
-acknowledgements as well.
+acknowledgments as well.
 After the data packet (or data packet + ACK)
 exchange, the nodes go back to sleep.
 Note that the preamble doesn't
 contain addressing information.
 Since the recipient's address is
 contained in the data packet, all nodes receive the preamble and the